yarnpkg/website/README.md

 $ cd yarn-website
 ```

-You should ensure you have [Bundler](http://bundler.io/) installed:
+You should ensure you have Yarn and [Bundler](http://bundler.io/) installed:

 ```sh
 $ gem install bundler